 The design reduces the need for constant cleaning between the bowl and the tank.
 Customers love this model’s performance and say it comes with a strong flush.

 Additionally, it doesn’t have unbearable noise levels, which makes it one of the top choices.

 5. Thetford Portable Adult RV Potti with Ergonomic Handle

 Thetford Portable Adult Potti is made with an ergonomic carry handle.
 It has a durable plastic layer that gives it a shiny finish that’s resistant to scratches and stains.

 The seat is at a universal height making the seating position comfortable for most.
-The bowl can be flushed with a spray bottle or a cup of water with detergent for extra cleaning power.
+The bowl can be cleaned with a spray bottle or a cup of water with detergent for extra cleaning power.

 On most occasions, the system will flush down even the heaviest of solid waste in one single flush cycle.
 Plus, Thetford toilets have been certified as ADA and CEC compliant.

-6. Thetford Aqua Magic Style II
+6. Thetford Aqua-Magic Style II

 The elongated bowl is comfortable to sit on, while the SoftClose seat makes very little noise.
-Also, the cyclone siphon system uses only 0.8-1.0 GPF, which helps you save money on your bills.
-This feature is extra useful for RVs that are far away from the water supply.
+Also, the cyclone siphon system uses only 0.8–1.0 GPF, which helps you save money on your bills.
+This feature is extra useful for RVs that are far away from a water supply.

 7. SereneLife Portable Outdoor Toilet with Large Tank and Waste Level Indicator